cse110-sp23-group27/Fortune-Telling-Group-27/specs/documentation/onboard.md

 Do not push changes in package-lock.json or package.json unless you are working on pipeline.

+MAKE SURE THE LIVESERVER PORT IS SET TO 5500, OTHERWISE THE E2E TESTS WILL NOT WORK UNLESS YOU REPLACE THE URL.

 ## Regarding config files in root

 .eslintignore is the equivalent of .gitignore but for ESLint, so ESLint ignores those directories